eduNEXT/wp-edunext-marketing-site/readme.txt

 == Installation ==

-Installing "WP_eduNEXT_Marketig_Site" can be done either by searching for "WP_eduNEXT_Marketig_Site" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:
+Installing "WP_eduNEXT_Marketing_Site" can be done either by searching for "WP_eduNEXT_Marketing_Site" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:

 1. Download the plugin via WordPress.org
 1. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard